Permits & Inspections

 Various permit applications and permit requirements are available online in PDF format.

-Inspections take place Monday through Friday from 8:30 am to 3:30 pm with morning and afternoon time options.
-Through an intergovernmental agreement, Lake County’s Planning, Building and Development Department conduct inspections for the Village.
-Appointments for the following day must be made by 3 pm by using the online portal or by contacting the Building and Zoning office at 847-540-1696.
+Inspections take place Monday through Friday from 8:30 a.m. to 3:30 p.m. with morning and afternoon time options.
+Through an intergovernmental agreement, Lake County’s Planning, Building and Development Department conducts inspections for the Village.
+Appointments must be made 48 hours in advance.
+Please schedule by 1:00 p.m. two days in advance by contacting the Building and Zoning office at 847-540-1696 x8150.
 The Village is not able to accommodate same day inspections at this time.

-When calling, please have your permit number ready.
-If you need to cancel an inspection appointment, please call the B&Z office no later than two hours before an inspection to avoid being charged a re-inspection fee.
+The Village requires a permit number in order to schedule inspections.
+If you need to cancel an inspection appointment, please call the B&Z office no later than 30 minutes before the requested time window.